 The evidence — frantically buried by the mainstream media — was overwhelming.
 Mauricio Vincent, a reporter for Madrid newspaper El Pais, wrote that during that first week he’d visited Elian’s home town of Cardenas and talked with Elian’s father, Juan Miguel, along with other family members and friends.
 All confirmed that Juan Miguel had always longed for his son Elian to flee to the United States.
-Shortly after Elian’s rescue, his father had even applied for a U.S. visa!
+Shortly after Elian’s rescue, his father had

 In phone call after phone call from Elian’s Cuban family to Elian’s Miami family, the Cuban Gonzalez family always made themselves very clear: “Please take care of Elian.
 His father’s on the way....even if he has to row over in a washtub.”